Docklands, Victoria: Waterfront City

-Melbourne Central City Studios
+Docklands Studios

 When it opened in 2004, Central City Studios became Melbourne's largest film and television studio complex.
 The site is located approximately 2 km north west of the Central Business District.
-It has an area of 60,000 square meters and currently consists of five film and television sound stages.
+It has an area of 60,000 square metres and currently consists of five film and television sound stages.

 The first major contract for the new studios was the American film Ghost Rider in 2005; with a budget of nearly $120 million, at the time it was the biggest feature film to be made in Victoria and features scenes involving Melbourne landmarks.
 Since then the studios have housed many international productions.

 In 2009 the Government of Victoria, together with the Studios, undertook the Future Directions project.
 This resulted in the State Government committing the Studios to focus on both the international and domestic film and television industries.
 Further developments to the infrastructure of the site are planned, including a sixth sound stage.

 On 11 October 2010 the studios were re-branded as Docklands Studios Melbourne, formally adopting the name by which the studios were commonly known.